couchbase/cbft/DESIGN.md

 ## ODSR - Out of Disk Space Repaired.

 After an administrator fixes the disk space issue (adds more disks;
-frees more space) then the full-text system should be able to automatically continue successfully.
+frees more space) then full-text indexing should be able to automatically continue successfully.

 ## KP - Killed Processes (linux OOM, etc).